jigx-com/jigx-docs/docs/Building Apps with Jigx/Best practice/Migration plan.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-New solutions now offer greater versatility.&#x20;
+New solutions now offer greater versatility.

-1. The updated index.jigx with `tabs`, and new [jig.grid]()  functionality let you define the app layout precisely from the start, ensuring easy navigation and better utilization of space on the Home Hub.&#x20;
+1. The updated index.jigx with `tabs`, and new [jig.grid]()  functionality let you define the app layout precisely from the start, ensuring easy navigation and better utilization of space on the Home Hub.
 2. The `location` now supports custom markers, state-based markers, user location display, radius, and location tracking.